ankittater/digital-resume/resume-qa/resources/cv.md

 ### Healthcare Platform for SaMD (Huma Therapeutics)

 Architected and built a cloud-native, regulatory-compliant SaMD platform for Huma Therapeutics, reducing development time by 50% and improving scalability for patient monitoring and health analytics.
+Implemented high-throughput data processing systems with low-latency APIs capable of handling 10,000+ concurrent users while maintaining sub-second response times.
+Established comprehensive performance monitoring and alerting systems to ensure system reliability.

 **Technologies Used:**